JMousqueton/CTI-MSTeams-Bot/README.md

 ## ToDo

-* Create a flag to activate or not the Red Flag Domains source because it's only for french
+* ~~Create a flag to activate or not the Red Flag Domains source because it's only for french~~ (version 2.1.1, not yet released)

 ## Credit